ParadiseFN/.github/profile/README.md

 - C#
 - XAML

-I appreciate your visit and interest in our work.
+We appreciate your visit and interest in our work.
 If you want to collaborate on our repositories just send a Pull request to help us!

 People apart of this Organization are [Itztiva](https://github.com/itztiva), [Ploosh](https://github.com/plooshi), and hopefully more people soon to help us!